 They are also eco-friendly, being one of the first brands in the market to use biodegradable packaging and selling deodorant refills to reduce plastic waste.
 To ship your deodorant they use Greenwrap which is a recycled alternative to bubble wrap, which is usually the bulk of the trash produced when having any items shipped to your home.

 Greenwrap is made out of recycled paper, in tiny hexagonal patterns to ensure that your product won’t break in transit.
+You can also reuse this wrap when you give anything made out of glass or if you pack anything that can break.
 Talk about being environmentally conscious as a brand, right?

 Last but not least, I love this brand because it only has 6-7 ingredients: jojoba oil, candelilla wax, baking soda, shea butter, coconut oil, corn starch, and probiotics.
 The seventh ingredient is usually baking soda, but one variant doesn’t have it so I put it last.